What Should You Pack for an Alaska Cruise?

 I didn’t believe others when I read that cabin walls on most cruise lines are magnetic, but I bought magnetic hooks just in case.
 I’m glad I did.

-Cruise cabins are not very large, so being organized in a small space goes a long way in keeping the room livable.
+Cruise cabins are not very large, so organization in a small space is key to keeping the room livable.

 These wall magnet hooks work well in keeping accessories organized.